vijaykiran/hoplon/README.md

 * text nodes
 * attribute nodes

-The syntax and semantics of HTML can be extended to ClojureScript by extending the the native DOM types:
+The syntax and semantics of HTML can be added to the ClojureScript environment by extending the the native DOM types:

-* ClojureScript strings are HTML text nodes
 * applying a native DOM element as a function with other elements as arguments appends the arguments as children of the element and returns the element
 * applying a native DOM element to a ClojureScript map appends the map's keys and values to the element as attribute node names and values
+* applying a native DOM element as a function to a ClojureScript string appends a text node to the element with the string as its text content.

 ```clojure
 ;; An element with no attributes or children.